 - Delayed medical treatments and evaluations — COVID-19 has stretched healthcare resources to the limit.
 In hotspot areas, elective procedures have been halted and doctors might not be seeing people for non-urgent treatment.
 Evaluations conducted for expert reports and evidence in personal injury cases will likely be difficult to obtain until the severe threat passes.
 Until the country’s medical infrastructure is nearly back to normal, most personal injury litigation might have to wait.

 - Reduced court access — Courthouses across the country have either closed or reduced hours because of COVID-19.
 In some jurisdictions, specific types of cases and situations have been given priority during this pandemic.
 This usually means that criminal cases with defendants in custody are being given preference over personal injury cases and other civil matters.
 Many courts are looking at ways to hold virtual motion hearings, and depositions might be conducted in this manner as well.
 If you have a pending case, it is important to speak to your lawyer about any delays or contingency plans.
 When the justice system is back up and running you can discuss a revised timeline for your matter.

 COVID-19 has already changed how the legal industry as a whole is operating.
 Don’t hesitate to reach out to a personal injury attorney who can help you answer these questions about your particular situation.

 Contact an experienced personal injury litigator to discuss your situation

-Favaro, Lavezzo, Gill, Caretti & Heppell, PC represents clients in a wide range of personal injury matters.
+Favaro, Lavezzo, Gill, Caretti & Heppell A Professional Corporation represents clients in a wide range of personal injury matters.
 Please call 707-674-6057 or contact the firm online to set up a meeting regarding your potential case.